-At DiBello Plastic Surgery, the typical cost for breast augmentation with conventional saline implants is approximately $5,600.
-The average price of breast augmentation with the IDEAL IMPLANT® is approximately $6,500.
+At DiBello Plastic Surgery, the typical cost for breast augmentation with conventional saline implants is approximately $6,400 to $6,900.
+The average price of breast augmentation with silicone gel implants is approximately $7,500 to $7,900.
 While many price quotes available online only reflect the surgeon’s fee, the estimates above include a variety of factors, such as Dr. DiBello’s fee as performed at a local hospital, implant costs, and the facility fees (which include anesthesia, operating room, and pre-admission testing).
 These figures are only estimates, and the precise fee for your individual case can only be provided after Dr. DiBello consults with you.

 Additional Questions About Breast Augmentation

 Will breast implants help with sagging?

 While breast implants can provide shape, fullness, and volume to the bustline, they are not designed to combat breast sag (known medically as ”ptosis”).
 Patients who wish to achieve both effects may be eligible for a procedure known as augmentation-mastopexy, or a breast lift with implants.
 Dr. DiBello can determine your candidacy for this comprehensive breast enhancement surgery after an evaluation of your cosmetic goals.

 In most cases, Dr. DiBello advises patients to sleep on their back during breast augmentation recovery.
 This may feel awkward at first, but this position is typically necessary to keep pressure and strain off of your new implants.
 In order to make sleeping on the back feel more natural, you can use pillows to support your body on either side.

 How long after breast augmentation can I swim?